| Pertile was born on 9 November 1885

 Pagliacci with Pampanini and Galeffi.
 It was preceded by Cavalleria

-Rusticana with Bruna Rasa and Antonio Melandri, with Mascagni
+rusticana with Bruna Rasa and Antonio Melandri, with Mascagni

 conducting both operas.
 In October he sang in Tosca with Bruna